 INTRODUCTION

 This policy sets out the systems, processes and standard of performance expected of all of SASSETA employees.
-SASSETA uses a Performance Management System that aims to encourage performance excellence, recognis and reward performance.
+SASSETA uses a Performance Management System that aims to encourage performance excellence, improve operational efficiency, and recognise and reward performance.

 PURPOSE

 The purpose of this policy is to provide a framework for setting expectations, measuring performance, providing feedback and outlining the management of poor performance to employees.
 The performance management policy aims to ensure that all employees are performing at their best level and that the organisation is meeting its goals.